AI use in award entries – research by The Independent Awards Standards Council

 “We will probably discourage the use of AI in entries but not penalise those who do use it.”

-“We will declare we use tool to check, so they need to declare if used and where. certain AI content will be accepted.”
+“We will declare we use [a] tool to check, so they need to declare if [AI is] used and where.
+Certain AI content will be accepted.”

 “Our rule is still to be discussed but it’s tricky because we have international entrants with English not as a first language, who may use AI to help them.
 But then, do we trust that it is accurately representing them?
 And then we have entrants who are English speakers and clearly using it to save time – but this has unsatisfactory results too.”